Encouraging iterative introspection for the benefit of everyone.

-I believe that the values and principles of the Agile Manifesto and the values of Scrum resonate with every human.
-By using these as guiding lights in the workplace we can produce safer, friendlier, and more desirable places to be.
+I believe in making the workplace a safer, friendlier, and more desirable places to be.
 In a complex world where creativity leads to profitability, it is crucial that management can hold a space that inspires and where creativity can flourish.
 I support and coach managers and teams to bring out the best in themselves and those around them.

 When an individual has control over their life they will create good in every part of their life.
 I can provide opportunities for people to understand themselves and those around them better so that they can take control of their future.
 A well supported team showing respect and courage can support each other to become the best versions of themselves.
 I will support and encourage people to find their way, but it is for each of them to determine what their best self looks like.

 I don’t need to have all the answers, and must not pressure myself when I cannot provide one.
 A team of brains will always be greater than my own alone.
 I will ask the people I work with what help they need and how I can provide it for them.
 I will create an environment that allows those around me to think of, speak about, and create the solutions to the problems they aim to solve.

 I will watch for and acknowledge the positives that I see.
 I must self-manage any feelings that I experience, whether positive or negative, that may push away those that I am trying to serve.
 Without acknowledging the good of the now I risk alienating those who have fought and won battles to achieve it.
 Without acknowledging the bad of now I risk alienating those who are fighting hard to beat it.
 The place I meet individuals, teams, and organisations in is the place I have to move to in order to support their growth beyond it.